 Age/grade requirements

-Student entry into the program generally occurs between the ages of 12 and 15 years.
+Student entry into the program generally occurs between the ages of 15 and 18 years.
 Older and younger students are considered on an individual basis.
-Most students are on an individualized program and so they may or may not be working at grade level.
+All students are on an individualized program and so they may or may not be working at grade level.

 Application process